Skip to content

 Required Parts / Fluids

-• Optional: ignition leads/boots if degraded
+• Optional ignition wire/boot refresh parts if degraded

 Step-by-Step Procedure

-2) Clean plug wells before removal
+2) Clean plug wells thoroughly

-3) Remove one boot/lead at a time
+3) Remove one lead/coil boot at a time

 4) Remove old plug carefully